SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 You can create your own pens by copying the code and playing with it.
 Don't worry if you break your code - its part of the process of learning.
 Just go back and copy my pen and start again!

-In **Part 1 - So you want to learn to Code** we explore what motivates you and how to go about learning to code.[https://medium.com/@sumisastri/learning-to-code-part-1-of-5-a117f2c0811c]
+In **Learn to code Part 1 - questions to ask yourself** we explore what motivates you and how to go about learning to code.

-In **Part 2 What is a "real" coding language?** we explore what code is and isn't and what are the "real" coding languages.[https://sumisastri.medium.com/learning-to-code-part-2-of-5-f7e93ca529ac]
+In **Learn to code Part 2 - what is a "real" coding language** we explore what code is and isn't and what are the "real" coding languages.

 ## The super-fast HTML crash course

-I demo the basics of how HTML (hyper-text-mark-up language) code runs on [this link or as CodePen terms it a pen](https://codepen.io/sumisastri/pen/yLgRpZN)
+I demo the basics of how HTML (hyper-text-mark-up language) [with this super fast HTML crash course on CodePen](https://codepen.io/sumisastri/pen/yLgRpZN)

 As a brief guide to understanding this pen, HTML was designed in 1990 to share documents over the world wide web.
 The current version in use is HTML5 with several enhancements to the original text-mark-up language.